 - Cost per Click (CPC).
 A high CPC indicates heavy competition.
 Companies willing to pay high prices for a click means there are high profit margins.

 - Presence of commercial keywords.
 While doing niche keyword research, are you seeing any transactional or commercial keywords showing up?

 - Trend Analysis – An upward-moving trend means profitability is on the rise.
 A downward-moving trend means the niche shrinking or dying out.

 - Exposure and Social Media Mentions.
 How popular are your topics on social media platforms and sharing websites?

 - Availability of Affiliate offers.
 The availability of affiliate offers indicates vendors are trying to grow their business by attracting affiliates.
-You can check the availability of affiliate offers by searching Google, or checking out affiliate networks.
+You can check the availability of affiliate offers by searching Google or checking out affiliate networks.

 - Search volume.
 Monthly Search volumes are never exact, yet, they can still give you an indication of the relative size of a niche.
-For more information about this, have a look at these articles about niche keyword research guide.
+For more information about this, have a look at these articles about niche keyword research guides.

 - By calculation (industry metrics).
 In some cases benchmark conversion rates are available.
 It’s easy to estimate potential profitability, by taking into account estimated niche size, cost of promotion, and margins.

 The growth potential of a niche (or market for that matter), depends on many factors.
 There are many external forces, such as the economic situation and buying power that play a role.
 As usual, books can be written on the subject.